mark64oswald/healthsim-hello/docs/architecture/module-inventory.md

 # Module Inventory

-A complete inventory of modules across all three HealthSim repositories.
+A complete inventory of modules across all four HealthSim repositories.

 ## healthsim-core Modules